A comprehensive guide to onboarding remote employees

-As experts in building offshore teams, we’d like to think that we’ve mastered this process.
-And so, we’re sharing some tried-and-tested tips which can be used to improve how businesses onboard remote employees and global teams.
+And so, we’re sharing some tried-and-tested tips to improve how businesses onboard remote employees and global teams.
 We’ll also explore the significant impact that this has on collaboration, employee experience, and productivity.

 Onboarding starts before the work does

 The most effective onboarding process kicks off the day a company rolls out its offer.
 The delay between a job offer and starting work can be anywhere from a few days to several months.
 Especially in the latter case, it’s imperative that the delay doesn’t fall into negligence.

 So what can companies do?

 Schedule weekly catch-up calls or drop regular emails to see if there’s anything the new hire needs.
 Simply making your presence known goes a long way in demonstrating investment in new employees.
-Some companies send small care packages — flowers, some branded goodies, or even a joke present to bring a smile to their face.
+At The Scalers, we send little care packages — flowers, some branded goodies, or even an indulgent dessert to bring a smile to their face.
 It’s all about keeping new employees warm and feeling like they made the right choice.

 Cultivating effective teamwork and collaboration

 Managers should also take time to describe the ethos of the company.
 Encourage new hires to ask questions and make sure they know that being wrong is still a success.
 These small efforts can give your employees the confidence to strike up conversations or approach other team members about issues or new collaborations.
 Particularly for offshore or remote workers whose colleagues could be 10,000 miles away, onboarding is crucial to getting settled.

 We like to assign our new hires a ‘buddy’ — someone who knows the ropes of the business, chats easily, and is nice to be around.
-Having a ‘go-to’ person in a new work environment should help substantially reduce isolation or nerves among new employees.
+Having a ‘go-to’ person in a new work environment substantially reduces isolation or nerves among new employees.